mmm/higgs-tutorial/README.md

 ### Deleting resources using Terraform

-Alternatively, if you added the tutorial resources to an _existing_ project, you can still clean up those resources using Terraform.
+If you added the tutorial resources to an existing project, you can clean up those resources using Terraform.

-From the `jobs` sub-directory, run
+1. In Cloud Shell, remove the jobs:

+    cd jobs
     terraform destroy

-then
+2. Remove the Jupyter and Redis servers:

     cd ../prep
     terraform destroy

-and
+3. Remove the GKE Cluster:

     cd ../gke-cluster
     terraform destroy